 - Restore To Factory Settings – Guide for Windows XP, Vista, 7, 8, 10 (NeoSmart Knowledgebase)

 - How to reset a Mac (MacWorld)

 Otherwise, you can wipe your hard drive.
 Throwing away your files won’t do the trick, nor will a standard re-format.
-Windows users will need to use a special utility like DBAN or Eraser.
+Windows users will need to use a special utility like DBAN.
 Mac users can use Security Options in Disk Utility.

 - DBAN for Windows

 - Apple: Erase and reformat a storage device in Disk Utility on Mac